centreon/centreon-documentation/versioned_docs/version-23.10/releases/centreon-commercial-extensions.md

   - Change the background of the login page.
   - Change the logo on the login page.
   - Display custom text on the login page.
-  - Give a name to the platform, that will be visible on the login page and in the banner.
+  - Give the platform a name that will be visible on the login page and in the banner.